arpabet/beans/README.md

 ### Usage

 Dependency Injection framework for complex applications written in Golang.
-There is not capability to scan components in packages in Golang, therefore the context creation needs to accept all beans as created instances.
+There is no capability to scan components in packages provided by Golang language, therefore the context creation needs to see all beans as instances.
+The best practices are to inject beans by interfaces, but scan implementations.

 Example:
 ```